 It remains the case that delivering net zero implies nothing less than a social transformation, alongside a revolution in technologies and business models across all parts of the economy.
 The move to zero carbon energy will need to be part of a broader societal transformation that reconfigures technologies, markets, investment and policies across energy and related sectors (e.g. transport and construction).
 We will need to enable people to travel, to keep warm and stay cool, and to produce food and goods without carbon emissions.

 The 2021 research conference will focus on building the foundations and policies of the low carbon transition aimed at achieving a net zero carbon society in a way that is fair and just.
 It will address how we live, work and travel, and how policy, infrastructure and the private sector can respond to enable the transformation of heat, transport and industry.

 It will examine the technology, economic, financial and societal challenges for net zero heat, transport and industry :

 These three issues are highly relevant to every single one of the parallel themes.

-Business models, digitalisation and markets: heat, transport, industry, big data, automation, data protection, ownership models, regulation, market structure, decentralisation, energy as a service
+Business models, digitalisation and markets: heat, transport, industry, data, automation, data protection, ownership models, regulation, market structure, decentralisation, energy as a service

 Demand: future prospects, efficiency, demand reduction, flexibility, deployment of new technologies for heat

 Energy and other resources: resource availability, critical materials, geopolitics, transport, security, prices

 Energy production and supply: fossil fuels, electricity, ‘molecules’ (e.g. hydrogen, ammonia), heat, energy storage, carbon capture, multi-vector systems, sector coupling, flexibility

-Consumers and energy publics: public attitudes and acceptance, social movements, workers, civil society organizations, consumer protection, fuel poverty
+Consumers and energy publics: public attitudes and acceptance, social movements, workers, civil society organisations, consumer protection, fuel poverty

 Environment and ethics: broader environmental risks and benefits; distributional justice, procedural justice, intergenerational justice, environmental justice; sustainable development goals